 The campus reality is different than what conservative elites claim.
-The people who are being silenced and threatened are far more likely to be progressives than then be conservative speakers.
+The people who are being silenced and threatened are far more likely to be progressives than conservative speakers.
 The people who run our campuses have their social roots in the boardrooms of major corporations: they are, in fact, often members themselves of the conservative elite.
 Take a real look at who actually makes the decisions on campuses.

 Who is really being silenced on campus?